reckbo/reckbo.github.io/_posts/2015-09-20-An-Intuition-for-Exponentials.md

 title: An Intution for Exponentials
 ---

-One way to understand exponentials is to see them as numbers decomposed into their "infinite roots".
+One way to see exponentials is as numbers decomposed into "infinite roots".
 Look at Bernoulli's original formulation of $e$:

 $$